khakhalin/notes/keywords/pandas.md

 First group, then apply aggregation. `dfs = df.groupby('g').agg({'a': [min, np.mean]})`

-**Aggregation** is coded as a dictionary, and more than one function can be applied to every column.
-Functions are passed as an array of functions (!!!), or function names (like `'count'`).
-If a column in the original dataframe is summarized in more than one way (say, if you calculate Column names in summary dataframe become a **multiindex** (when column index is a tuple).

 **Grouping** columns (those that appear in the summary dataframe not because they were summarized, but because they were grouped by) also become a multiindex.
 It means that they aren't normal columns, and cannot be referenced directly.
 To turn into a "normal" data frame, do `dfs = dfs.reset_index()`.

+**Aggregation** is coded as a dictionary, and more than one function can be applied to every column.
+Functions are passed as an array of functions (!!!), or function names as strings (like `'count'`).
+If a column in the original dataframe is summarized in more than one way (say, if you calculate Column names in summary dataframe become a **multiindex** (when column index is a tuple).

+Some useful functions: sum, mean, min, max, count, var, std, sem, first, last, nth (?).

 **Sorting** rows is done with `.sort_values(by='str')`, or a list of strings (column names). `ascending=True` is a default, so change if necessary.